HannesDiemerling/IV-Implementation/iv_in_python.md

 # Background and Implementation

+## IV Process
 To reiterate, Kim and von Oertzen showed that independence of the results is guaranteed if every tested point hasn't been used for training before.
 To achieve this IV starts by using a small starting set for training, tests a batch of points and records the result and then adds this batch to the trainset.
-The classifier is retrained on the new trainset and this process is repeated until the full dataset is used.
+The classifier is then trained on the new trainset and this process is repeated until the full dataset is used.

+In theory, the initial size for the training set can be zero.
+The classifier then starts by guessing the class of the first sample before adding them to the training set.
+However, in practice the training set is typically initialized with a number of initial samples, since no information can be gained from the first classifications, but noise is nevertheless added.
+In addition, some classifiers require a certain minimum amount of samples to operate; for example, a $k$-Nearest-Neighbor classifier needs at least $k$ elements in the training set.
+In the current implementation, the default value for the initial size of the training set is two.
+For larger data sets, it is recommended to increase this size to ten or beyond.

 In IV, the classifier is trained on the initial training set and then predicts a single sample or a batch of samples.
 The number of correct classifications in this batch is stored for each class along with the training set size.
 The batch size is set to one by default.
-Again, with larger data sets it is advised to increase that number since information gain is then minimal, and otherwise the procedure is too time consuming.
+With larger data sets it is advised to increase that number, as information loss is minimal for using batches, while computational costs can be reduced significantly.

+## Mathematical Model for the Likelihood
 The probability that a sample is classified correctly increases with as the training set size increases.
 Braun, Eckert and von Oertzen [-@braun_independent_2023] showed that the accuracy within each class can be approximated by:

 $$